genessam/genessam/README.md

 - 👋 Hi, I’m @genessam
 - 👀 I’m passionate about user-centric design, business problem-solving, and entrepreneurship.
 Always happy to talk about the future of work/learning, education/training, startups/technology (emerging technology and processes), macro trends and all things related to management.
 I enjoy fitness, sports and adventure.
-Reach out for potential partnerships, voluntary work, community help or even a sports kickoff.
+Looking to take my passion for politics into the exciting world of tech!
 - 🌱 I’m currently learning data analytics for business on multiple platforms
-- 💞️ I’m looking to collaborate on new
+- 💞️ I’m looking to collaborate on new projects centered around operations management systems
 - 📫 How to reach me ... genessamarquez@gmail.com

 <!---